japila-books/spark-sql-internals/docs/spark-sql-properties.md

 The default (<<spark.sql.sources.partitionOverwriteMode-static, STATIC>>) is to keep the same behavior of Spark prior to 2.3.
 Note that this config doesn't affect Hive serde tables, as they are always overwritten with dynamic mode.

-Use <<spark-sql-SQLConf.adoc#partitionOverwriteMode, SQLConf.partitionOverwriteMode>> method to access the current value.
+Use [SQLConf.partitionOverwriteMode](SQLConf.md#partitionOverwriteMode) method to access the current value.

 | [[spark.sql.pivotMaxValues]] *spark.sql.pivotMaxValues*